 A mountain of research has been conducted to measure the effectiveness of online speech therapy compared to traditional, in-person settings.
-The results are clear - done properly, teletherapy is a very effective delivery method.
+The results are clear: done properly, teletherapy is an effective delivery method.
 The American Speech-Language-Hearing Association (ASHA) has even recognized teletherapy as a valid means of service delivery for speech therapy disorders.

 Online speech therapy can be beneficial for children with different ages, communication needs, and learning styles.
-But like starting any new service, there's some important things caregivers can do to promote their child's success.
-In this article we will talk all about the structure of online speech sessions, and general tips and tricks to help little ones stay engaged!
+But like starting any new service, there are some important things caregivers can do to promote their child's success.
+In this article we discuss the structure of online speech sessions, and general tips and tricks to help little ones stay engaged!

-No matter if a child is involved in online or in-person speech therapy, for many children this is the first time they're engaging in a very structured environment.
-For learning and language acquisition to take place, a child has to attend to the therapist and their instructions.
+No matter if a child is involved in online or in-person speech therapy, for many children this is the first time they're engaging in a structured environment.
+For learning and language acquisition to take place, a child has to pay attention to the therapist and their instructions.

-For very young children, we'd never expect them to sit in front of a computer uninterrupted for 30 or more minutes.
+For very young children, we'd never expect them to sit in front of a computer uninterrupted for 30 minutes.
 At this age, parents and caregivers play an absolutely vital role.
 Your speech therapist will provide parent coaching to help you implement the techniques and strategies taught during therapy throughout day-to-day interactions with your child.
 Home practice is one of the most vital aspects to a child's progress.
-You can learn more about that here:

 When parents attend sessions, they often worry about making sure their child sits and attends perfectly to the speech therapist.
 Sometimes this means that parents or caregivers constantly correct a child, or give them lots of directions to follow.

-If a child is hearing tons of directions told to them from the speech therapist and the parent simultaneously, the child may get a little overwhelmed.
+If a child is hearing tons of directions from both the speech therapist and the parent at the same time, they may get a little overwhelmed.
 The best thing that a parent can do during an online speech session is to remain near their child and stay calm.
 As the session progresses, you and your speech therapist will work together to figure out how much you need to be involved in providing directions.

-If the child is not attending to the screen, one strategy your speech therapist may use is introducing tasks to do with your child within their environment.
+If the child is paying attention to the screen, one strategy your speech therapist may use is introducing tasks to do with your child within their environment.
 You can even set the computer or tablet down momentarily, and listen as the therapist provides directions and prompts you along.

 This has a major benefit: It helps parents learn exactly what the speech therapist is working on with the child.
 It's very common for children to respond more to toys and items presented physically in their environment.
-Another benefit to this hands-on structure of therapy is that it helps parents implement practice at home very easily.
+Another benefit to this hands-on structure of therapy is that it helps parents implement practice at home.

-Speech therapists love to utilize games and toys that a child prefers in everyday play activities.
+Speech therapists love to use games and toys that a child prefers in everyday play activities.
 This helps to keep speech therapy more play based and motivating.